amitshky/pyFlashCard/lists/vocabs.md

 stolid - having/revealing little emotion
-equivocal - open to 2 or more interpretations; ambiguous foibles - a minor weakness or failing of character
-All the same - denotes contrast (eg: Her mother is tall.
-All the same she is short) concede - to acknowledge, often reluctantly, as being true (something tht is opposing) Even so - denote contrast (same as "even though")
+equivocal - open to 2 or more interpretations; ambiguous foibles - a minor weakness or failing of character concede - to acknowledge, often reluctantly, as being true (something tht is opposing)